yast/yast.github.io/_posts/2020-04-02-highlights-of-yast-development-sprint-96.md

 invest quite some time fixing bugs found by the testers.
 Many of them are not specially exciting but we still have enough interesting topics to report about:

-  * More news about the new Online Search module
+  * More news about the new Online Search functionality
   * Improvements in the user interface to configure NTP
   * Progress in the support of Secure Boot for s390 mainframes
   * Better reporting in AutoYaST